uwhpsc-2016/syllabus/Syllabus.md

-> **Disclaimer:** The content of this document and the other documents in this repository are subject to change until the start of the Spring 2016 Quarter.

 # Course Syllabus

 This is a detailed, week-by-week description of topics covered in the course.
 Weekly quizzes are open on Mondays at 4:15pm PST and close at 4:45pm PST and are designed to test your knowledge of the content of the previous week's lectures and "Primary References".
 Biweekly homework is automatically collected on Monday at 5:00pm PST, no exceptions.
 Make sure you've updated your homework repository by then.